tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 - `"passive"`: The default and general recommendation.
 It will show a small progress bar when installing the update without requiring any user interaction.
 - `"basicUI"`: There will be a basic user interface shown which requires user interaction to finish the installation.
 - `"quiet"`: There will be no progress feedback to the user.
-This mode cannot request admin privileges itself so it only works in user-wide installations or when your app itself already runs with admin privileges.
+With this mode the installer cannot request admin privileges by itself so it only works in user-wide installations or when your app itself already runs with admin privileges.
 Generally not recommended.

 ## Update artifacts